VioletsOleander/vault-vanilla/blog-notes/Democratizing AI Compute.md

 ## CUDA C++ Alternatives: OpenCL, SYCL, and More
 There are many projects that aimed to unlock GPU programming, but the one I know best is [**OpenCL**](https://en.wikipedia.org/wiki/OpenCL).
 Like CUDA, OpenCL aimed to give programmers a C++-like experience for writing code that ran on the GPU.
 The history is personal: in 2008, I was one of the lead engineers implementing OpenCL at Apple (it was the first production use of the [Clang compiler](https://en.wikipedia.org/wiki/Clang) I was building).
 After we [shipped it,](https://en.wikipedia.org/wiki/OpenCL#History) we made the pivotal decision to contribute it to the [Khronos Group](https://www.khronos.org/opencl/) so it could get adopted and standardized across the industry.
->  OpenCL 目标是给程序员类似编写 C++ 的体验来编写运行在 GPU 上的代码，蕾西与 CUDA
+>  OpenCL 目标是给程序员类似编写 C++ 的体验来编写运行在 GPU 上的代码，类似于 CUDA
 >  OpenCL 最初由 Clang 编译器支持，后来它被贡献给了 Khronos Group

 That decision led to broad industry adoption of OpenCL (see [the logos](https://www.khronos.org/opencl/)), particularly in mobile and embedded devices.
 Today, it remains hugely successful, powering GPU compute on platforms like Android, as well as in specialized applications such as DSPs.
 Unlike CUDA, OpenCL was designed for portability from the outset, aiming to support heterogeneous compute across CPUs, GPUs, and other accelerators.
 OpenCL also inspired other systems like SyCL, Vulkan, SPIR-V, oneAPI, WebCL and many others.